Technigo/project-guess-who/README.md

 ## The problem

-I had some problems with the filtering the arrays.
-But manage to solve it.
+I had some problems with the filtering the arrays, but manage to solve it.
 I also struggled with one of the cards selected in phone.
 Now everything works correctly.

 ## View it live